eightsmile/cfa/Alternatives.md

 #### Relative Value Approach

+The FFO-per-share ratio should be used in lieu of earnings per share (EPS) when evaluating REITs and other similar investment trusts.

 - FFO ( funds from operations ) $=NetIncome + Loss+DepAmt$
 - AFFO (Adjusted Funds from Operations) =
     - FFO